 Arianne Johnson Quinn

-James Leve’s American Musical Theater addresses a considerable gap in musical theater texts and an excellent foundational survey for music and theater students alike.
-Intended for use in a one-semester introduction to theater, Leve’s text is suitable for teaching at both the undergraduate and graduate levels.
-The task of choosing a representative sampling from the American musical theater repertory is certainly a daunting one some works at the risk of neglecting others, Leve has skillfully chosen works that exemplify the many generic and stylistic innovations of the American musical from the late nineteenth to the early twenty-first centuries.
+James Leve’s American Musical Theater addresses a considerable gap in musical theater texts and provides an excellent foundational survey for music and theater students alike.
+Intended for use in a one-semester introduction to musical theater, Leve’s text is suitable for teaching at both the undergraduate and graduate levels.
+The task of choosing a representative sampling from the American musical theater repertory is certainly a daunting one and forces an author to favor some works at the risk of neglecting others, but Leve has skillfully chosen works that exemplify the many generic and stylistic innovations of the American musical from the late nineteenth to the early twenty-first centuries.
 In so doing, he also introduces students to several forgotten gems by figures whose works are integral to the American musical including Jerome Kern and Otto Harbach, whose works are rarely performed today.

-The text begins with two rsoverview of Rodgers and Hammerstein’s Oklahoma!
+The text begins with two introductory chapters that first present an overview of Rodgers and Hammerstein’s Oklahoma!
 (1943) and a discussion of two important genres that developed in the late nineteenth century, namely, the story-oriented genre of early operetta and the variety-like formats that later developed into Vaudeville.
-The text thenchronologically through each decade before exploring several other integral concepts such as the development of Black musical theater.
+The text then proceeds chronologically through a survey of each decade, before exploring several other integral concepts such as the development of Black musical theater.
 In his preface, Leve notes that his decision to start with Oklahoma! stems firstly from a desire to focus on the integrated book musical as a defining point in the development of musical theater.
-Secondly, he argues that Oklahoma! is a useful case study for students that aids in the introduction of concepts that recur throughout the book, including the importance of Jewish composers and the important role that theater plays in the representation of race relations in the United States (xvii).
+Secondly, he argues that Oklahoma! is a useful case study for students that aids in the introduction of cultural concepts that recur throughout the book, including the importance of Jewish composers and the important role that theater plays in the representation of race relations in the United States (xvii).

-The layout of the text is clear and easy to follow, organized firstly by decade with subsequent chapters focusing on specific concepts.
-Chapters 2-13 highlight the major developments of a given decade turn to a careful analysis of a particular work, followed by questions for discussion and classroom engagement.
-The remaining chapters 14-17 focus on such diverse topics as the Off-Broadway theater, the Black , the phenomenon of the star performer and the genre of the rock musical— bringing to the fore specific examples for students to consider.
+The layout of the text is clear and easy to follow, organized firstly by decade and with subsequent chapters focusing on specific concepts.
+Chapters 2-13 each highlight the major developments of a given decade and then turn to a careful analysis of a particular work, followed by questions for discussion and classroom engagement.
+The remaining chapters 14-17 focus on such diverse topics as the Off-Broadway theater, the Black musical, the phenomenon of the star performer, and the genre of the rock musical— bringing to the fore specific examples for students to consider.
 Because these final chapters span the entire chronology of musical theater, Leve suggests that they can be taught in any order and inserted into classroom study where needed.

-Each chapter closes with a work that presents a counterpoint to main concepts introduced in a brief section titled “And Bear in Mind,” also illustrates the concepts introduced in the preceding section.
+Each chapter closes with a work that presents a counter example to its main concepts, introduced in a brief section titled “And Bear in Mind,” which offers a differing perspective of the concepts introduced in the preceding section.
 For example, in the first chapter “And Bear in Mind” presents Cole Porter’s Kiss Me Kate (1948), Porter’s most significant book musical, as a counterpoint to his analysis of Oklahoma!.
 This allows Leve to demonstrate the ways in which Porter responded to the overwhelming influence of Rodgers and Hammerstein, thereby connecting the discussion of the integrated book musical with reception history.